Texas A&M University: Rankings

 In a comparison of educational quality, faculty quality, and research output, the Center for World-Class Universities placed Texas A&M 57th nationally and 151st internationally in its 2021 Academic Ranking of World Universities (ARWU) rankings.
 In its 2021–2022 rankings, The Times Higher Education Supplement listed Texas A&M 61st among North America's universities and 193rd among world universities.
 The 2021–2022 QS World University Rankings placed the university 168th in the world.
 In its 2022 edition, the Center for World University Rankings placed Texas A&M as the 74th-best university globally and 41st nationally.
 In the 2022 edition of the U.S. News & World Report ranking of universities, Texas A&M was placed 68th nationally and 130th globally.

-In 2021, The Washington Monthly assessed Texas A&M 21st nationally based on their criteria that weigh research, community service, and social mobility.
+In 2021, The Washington Monthly assessed Texas A&M 21st nationally based on their criteria, which weigh research, community service, and social mobility.
 In 2021, Forbes rated Texas A&M as the 17th-best public university in the country and 50th overall.
 After conducting a survey of leading employment recruiters, The Wall Street Journal ranked Texas A&M second nationally as "most likely to help students land a job in key careers and professions" and the 83rd-best college overall.
-As of 2017, according to Best Value Schools, Texas A&M graded first in nation as the best college for military veterans, based on a return on investment.
+As of 2017, according to Best Value Schools, Texas A&M graded first in the nation as the best college for military veterans, based on a return on investment.
 As of 2015, Texas A&M was rated the second-best university for veterans in USA Today and ninth for "business schools for veterans" by the Military Times.